castleisland-wp/plm-content-ratings/README.md

 The standard syntax is a comma-delimited series of label and rating pairs, each with a label and a number, separated by a colon.

-The example above would output something like this, only prettier.

 Attributes
 ==========